 Structured Chunk Indexing

-We will need to modify existing chunk indexing to accommodate non-filtered and filtered structured chunks.
+We will need to modify existing chunk indexing to accommodate non-filtered and filtered structured chunks metadata.
 Next sections discuss changes to for indexing schemas: Single Chunk Indexing, Fixed Array Indexing, Extensible Array Indexing and Version 2 B-tree Chunk Indexing.
 Implicit indexing cannot be used for structured chunk due to its variable-size nature.
 Version 1 B-tree Chunk Indexing is obsolete and is not considered for new features.

-Throughout this section, we refer to both Structured Chunk Metadata and Filtered Structured Chunk Metadata.
+Throughout this section, we refer to both Structured Chunk Metadata and Filtered Structured Chunk Metadata as described in sections 2.1.1 and 2.2.1 correspondingly.
 While the size of this metadata is variable, it is a function of the number of sections – which is specified in the Data Layout message, and is constant within any dataset.
+All extensions are shown in bold.

 Single Chunk Indexing